sonic-net/DASH/dash-pipeline/README-saithrift.md

 ```
 python -m pytest -s -m vnet
 ```
-More powerful expressions are supportred, e.g. `-m 'mark1 and not mark2'`
+More powerful expressions are supported, e.g. `-m 'mark1 and not mark2'`

 # Test aftermath and clearing the switch config
 Sometimes tests leave entries programmed into the switch, when they should have cleaned everything up.
 This can be caused by exceptions/assertions which fail and either inadvertently, or unavoidably, leave entries in tables.
 This might make a subsequent run of the same (or a different) test suite fail.
 In these cases, it might be best to execute the following sequence to restart the switch and saithrift server, then rerun test cases.